 Safety-Netting Coding Tool

 SaNCoT was developed by Peter Edwards and co-authors from the University of Bristol.
-It is an Excel-based coding scheme which allows for the recording of how GPs communicate safety-netting advice and other safety-netting activities, such as discussing diagnostic uncertainty and the expected time-course of an illness.
+It is a Microsoft Excel/Access-based coding scheme which allows for the recording of how GPs communicate and/or document safety-netting advice and other safety-netting activities, such as discussing diagnostic uncertainty and the expected time-course of an illness.